shawna-p/mysterious-messenger/docs/route-setup.rst

     e.g. "casual"

+`box_bg`
+    Optional.
+If you want the chatroom's timeline image box to have one of the special backgrounds, you'll specify which one -- either "colorhack" or "secure". "secure" displays a gear image beneath the title and participant pictures, and "colorhack" displays several coloured squares.
+If omitted, the regular box background is used.

+    e.g. "colorhack"

 Chatrooms also have "expired" versions.
 This means that if the player is playing real-time mode and doesn't play this chatroom before the next timeline item appears, it will "expire".
 The program will look for the expired version of a chatroom under the chatroom's regular label + the suffix ``_expired``.
 So, if the chatroom is found at

 ::